oceanprotocol-archive/OEPs/11/README.md

 }
 ```

-1. For the different conditionIds, the CONSUMER need to generate those and add to the agreement to be defined on-chain.
+1. For the different conditionIds, the CONSUMER needs to generate those and add them to the agreement to be defined on-chain.
    This requires to generate the hash including the **agreementId** and all the values of the specific condition:

 ```